The Ultimate Solo Female Travel Guide for Your First Time in Seoul

 Bukchonae

 Bukchonae has a fantastic location!
-Close to Buckchon Hanok Village, Insadong, Myeondong, and Gyeongbokgung Palace!
+Close to Bukchon Hanok Village, Insadong, Myeondong, and Gyeongbokgung Palace!
 You’ll be within a decent distance of many sights and plenty of coffee bars and restaurants!

 This place looks so beautiful and has awesome reviews from other travellers!
 It’s worth paying a bit more for the unique Korean experience.